Staff Attorney (Santa Monica Workgroup)

 The Legal Aid Foundation of Los Angeles (LAFLA) is the frontline law firm for low-income people in Los Angeles and is currently accepting applications for the position of Staff Attorney.
 LAFLA seeks to achieve equal justice for poor and low-income people in greater Los Angeles.
 We change lives through direct representation, systems change, and community education.

-- Active membership in the California State Bar;
+- Active membership in the California State Bar, prefer three to five years experience;

 - Demonstrated ability to function professionally and effectively within a highly stressful environment;